brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 6 bht.md

 # Ephesians 5:6 Commentary Help Text

 ## BHT:
-Let no one deceive you with empty words, for these things are not as innocent and insignificant as the heathens may think.
-Those who try to convince you otherwise are mere dealers in vain and empty words.
-Be aware that the wrath of God will come upon those who engage in such disobedient behavior.
+Let no man deceive you with empty words, for these vices that may seem innocent and plausible are in fact displeasing to God and deserving of his wrath.
+These deceptive words may come from those who mock and ridicule the warnings of the prophets.
+But we should not be persuaded by their sophistry, for the wrath of God does come upon the children of disobedience, those who practice these ungodly actions.
+It is important that we guard ourselves from being ensnared by their vain arguments and instead strive to live in accordance with God's truth.

 ## Choicest Commentary Quotes:
 ### Henry Alford: